zachpino/3dDataForm/week9/lsys.md

 We can set `F` equal to `move one unit forward`, `+` to `turn right 90 degrees`, and `-` to `turn left 90 degrees`.

 The turtle now is walking in a stair step pattern toward the upper right.
-More complex patterns, especially those invoking scale change and randomness, can create beautiful, organic, recursively complex results.
-Complexity builds quickly.

 ---